caetanoburjack/chat_websockets/README.md

 PHP 8.0.13 Development Server (http://localhost:8000) started
 ```

-That means that webchat is running on localhost:8000.
+This means the webchat is running on localhost:8000.

 To download the websocket course, click [here](course/WebSocketsPHP-CaetanoBurjack.pdf "download")